stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 {% include table-of-contents.html height="200px" %}

 GitHub generally has separate pricing tiers (or caps) depending on a repo being set to public or private.
-Public repos are generally free, and private repos usually have a minimal use that is free, above which requires payment.
+Public repos are generally free, and private repos have a minimal use which is free, and exceeding these limits requires payment.
 The free tier is currently:

 | Artifact Storage | Data Transfer Out within a GitHub Action | Data Transfer Out outside of a GitHub Action |
 |:----------------:|:----------------------------------------:|:--------------------------------------------:|
 |      500MB       |                Unlimited                 |                1GB per Month                 |

-Using GitHub Packages as a Maven repository is best done through a proxy (such as Artifactory or Nexus) which will cache files and minimize external data transfer, even with paid accounts if artifacts are very large.
+Using GitHub Packages as a Maven repository is best done through a proxy (such as Artifactory or Nexus) to cache files and minimize external data transfer from GitHub Packages.

-Clearly files can be downloaded using Maven and through the GitHub website, but we can also expand access to `wget` or `curl`.
+Files can be downloaded using Maven as part of the typical developer setup as well as through the GitHub website, but in this article we will examine a third use-case, accessing files directly using `wget` or `curl`.

+### Bypassing GitHub Limits

+This article examines how to read from GitHub Packages, which counts against data transfer out quotas.
+A keen eye will see that data transfer out within a GitHub Action is unmetered, this is investigated and practically applied in a separate article [Data Transfers within a GitHub Action]({% post_url 2024-01-24-data-transfers-github-actions %})

 ## Browsing Available Versions in GitHub Packages